aesgu001/rshell/README.md

 8. Any child process will automatically be terminated by the `^C` signal, stopped or running.
-Interrupted processes will display the shell prompt in a disorderly manner.
+Interrupting running child processes in the background will display the shell prompt in a disorderly manner.

 9. The built-in stack data structure can store more than one stopped child process, but only the top child process may continue by entering `fg` or `bg`, since the only way to terminate it is by sending the `^C` signal.

-10. Killing a stopped child process using 'kill -9' will print the shell prompt in a disorderly manner.
+10. Killing a stopped child process using `kill -9` will print the shell prompt in a disorderly manner.
 "Resuming" a killed child process will exit the shell.